 Alan’s poem, “Summer Dawn in Kansas City” will be anthologized in the 2017 publication of Kansas Time + Place.

-Angel in the Pines is Alan’s working title for a collection of published and unpublished poems written over several decades.
+Lost and Found is Alan’s working title for a collection of published and unpublished poems written over several decades.
 He seeks a publisher.

 The poem “Brownout” was recorded for broadcast by KCUR public radio as part of the WORD project highlighting KC writers.